nebula-contrib/ngbatis/docs/en/md/dev-example/parameter-use.md

         </select>
     ```

-### The parameter acquisition of the collection type is consistent with the basic types.
+### The parameter acquisition of the collection type is consistent with the basic types

 - When anonymous, use $p0，$p1，...;
 - When naming, directly use the parameter name in the annotation;
 - If it is a collection of basic types, it can be directly passed in without complex processing.

 ---

 - PersonDao.java

     ```java
         List<Person> findByIds( List<String> names );
     ```

 - PersonDao.xml

     ```xml
         <select id="findByIds" resultType="your.domain.Person">
             MATCH (n: person)